Create a network security group using the Azure portal

 Create the NSG-BackEnd NSG

-To create the NSG-BackEnd NSG and associate it to the BackEnd subnet, follow the steps below.
+To create the NSG-BackEnd NSG and associate it to the BackEnd subnet, complete the following steps:

 Inbound rule Outbound rule

-- Repeat the steps in Associate the NSG to the FrontEnd subnet to associate the NSG-Backend NSG to the BackEnd subnet.
+- To associate the NSG-Backend NSG to the BackEnd subnet, repeat the steps in Associate the NSG to the FrontEnd subnet.